 Neuroscientist Charles Wysocki, PhD, and Yolanda Martins, PhD, of Monell Chemical Senses Centre in Philadelphia, co-conducted the study.
 On the importance of their findings, Wysocki said, “Our findings support the contention that gender preference has a biological component that is reflected in both the production of different body odors and in the perception of and response to body odors.”

 The participants in the investigation included 82 heterosexual and homosexual men and women.
 According to the official news release from Monell, the participants were asked to “indicate their preference for the odors of underarm sweat collected from 24 odor donors of varied gender and sexual orientation.”

 In addition, the participants “made four comparisons, evaluating and choosing between odors from (i) heterosexual males versus gay males, (ii) heterosexual males versus heterosexual females, (iii) heterosexual females versus lesbian females, and (iv) gay males versus lesbian females.”

-On the motivation behind the study, Martins added “We need to understand how the biological mechanisms responsible for production of body odor differs in these groups of people, who are defined by gender and gender preference.
+On the motivation behind the study, Martins added “We need to understand how the biological mechanisms responsible for the production of body odor differ in these groups of people, who are defined by gender and gender preference.
 We also need to identify the factors that lead men versus women and heterosexuals versus homosexuals to perceive body odor differently.”